Japanese Tamago Egg Roll Omelet

 - Cook about 90 seconds for the bottom layer to firm up and slightly runny.

-- Use a spatula to lift an edge of the cooked egg and roll it up.
+- Use a spatula to lift an edge of the cooked egg and roll it up to the handle part of the pan and push back roll to the sloped part of the pan.

 - Pour another layer of the egg mixture, lifting the rolled egg to let the new layer flow under for about 90 seconds.